oxedions/banquise/README.md

     salt-call state.highstate -l debug

-Note: in the current version you may need to execute this command twice as NetworkManager may interfer with our dns client. (should be fixed by now).
+Note: in the current version you may need to execute this command twice as NetworkManager may interfere with our dns client. (should be fixed by now).

 Then, to keep node up to date, simple use from saltmaster (you can use regex for names in salt, here *):